rudy-patel/imageAnalysisSystem/README.md

 ### First time setup
 Setup the hardware unit by following the instructions [here](https://github.com/rudy-patel/imageAnalysisSystem/blob/main/docs/hardware_config.md).

+Place the AWS config and credentials in the aws file:
+On **Windows**:
+  1. Navigate to C:/Users/<Your username>/.aws/
+  2. copy the config and credentials files into this directory

+On **Linux/MacOS**:
+  1. sudo mkdir ~/.aws
+  2. copy the config and credentials files into this directory

 This project runs inside a Python virtual environment.
 To set up your environment, follow these steps:
 1. Navigate to the root directory in terminal
 2. Create a virtual environment using: `python3 -m venv env`